ozgurakan/devopsblog/source/_posts/2013-02-21-clustered-storage-on-rackspace-opencloud.markdown

 Install the following packages on both servers

-    # apt-get install drbd8-utils linux-image-extra-virtual -y && reboot # again because -extra-virtual gives us a new kernel - it's required to have drbd.ko unless you want to build from source
+    # apt-get install drbd8-utils linux-image-extra-virtual -y && reboot

+We reboot again because -extra-virtual gives us a new kernel - it's required to have drbd.ko unless you want to build from source

 ### Make a single 1GB partition on the CBS device (XVDB for server drbd0, XVDF for server drbd1)